Adam Osmond: The Compulsive Lottery Addict Who Spent Over $1 Million on Tickets

 Adam became obsessed with trying to beat his highest winnings.
 He began purchasing more and more tickets and started using almost all profits from his store to invest in the lottery.
 All this time, however, he carefully hid the fact from his family.

 THE END OF IT ALL

 Adam continued his manic purchase of lottery tickets until March 2018, when he suffered a nervous breakdown and lost all sense.
 In a short three-week period, he printed out almost 54,000 lottery tickets—totalling up to around $250,000!
+Considering the average American spends about $233 on tickets each year, one could Adam's spending was a little over the top.
 However, since he did not have the cash to pay for these tickets, the Connecticut Lottery finally shut down his lottery machine.
 Adam did not check or cash any of the tickets that he had printed due the sheer volume of tickets.

 The Connecticut Lottery soon filed a lawsuit against Adam that required him to pay for all the tickets that he had printed.
 The court ruled in the lotteries’ favour, and Adam lost everything—his store, his home, and even his family, who moved to Louisiana to live with relatives.

 Several years after the initial court ruling, after making thousands of dollars’ worth of payments to the lottery, Adam’s case was looked at again by the courts.
 They decided that because Adam had never cashed any of the tickets, the initial ruling was illegal and Adam no longer had to pay back the money for the tickets.